jerhsiao/n-back/README.md

 The N-Back Position Test is a scientifically validated cognitive assessment tool that measures working memory capacity.
 In this task, participants are shown a sequence of positions in a 3×3 grid and must identify when the current position matches the position from N trials ago.

+To use this app online, click here: https://n-back-nine.vercel.app/

 ### Features

 - **Configurable N-Back Level**: Test working memory with different difficulty levels (1-back through 10-back)